Leaving care local offer

 Once you are 21 years of age you will only have a social worker if you want ongoing support with an area of assessed need for as long as required up until your 25th birthday.
-This means that your case could close, but if you need support later on you can ask for support again, up until your 25th birthday.
+This means that your case file may be closed, but if you need support later on you can ask for support again, up until your 25th birthday.

-It is expected that as you are preparing to leave care, and after leaving care, you will be involved in agreeing and reviewing your Pathway Plan.
-Your Pathway Plan is important as it will look at the things that are important to you in moving to independence, such as being ready to leave care, where you live, money management, looking after yourself, health, employment, education and training issues.
+It is expected that as you are preparing to leave care and after leaving care, you will be involved in agreeing and reviewing your Pathway Plan every 6 months.
+Your Pathway Plan is important as it will look at the things that are important to you in gaining more independence: where you live, what support you need, keeping safe, money management, health, employment, education and training as well as relationships.
 Your Pathway Plan is also your record of the support that we have agreed to provide to you.